 Description Data in the specified Data Memory is incremented by 1.
-The result is stored in the Accumulator.

-The contents of the Data Memory remain unchanged.
+The result is stored in the execution then continues from this new address.
+As this requires the insertion of a dummy instruction while the new address is loaded, it is a two cycle instruction.